evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/import.rst

 .. c:function:: long PyImport_GetMagicNumber()

-   Return the magic number for Python bytecode files (a.k.a. :file:`.pyc` file).
+   Return the magic number for Python bytecode files (a.k.a. :file:`.pyc` and :file:`.pyo` files).
 The magic number should be present in the first four bytes of the bytecode file, in little-endian byte order.
 Returns -1 on error.

    .. versionchanged:: 3.3
       Return value of -1 upon failure.